Story and art by Eldo Yoshimizu

 Ryuko is the heiress of the Black Dragon, a yakuza crime syndicate situated in the Middle-East.
 We follow her as she attempts to confront her past, control her future, and rescue her captured mother.
 War, poverty and legend are weaved within her story, all of which are inexplicably linked to the individuals surrounding her.

 Nothing can impede on Yoshimizu’s artistry.
-The use of a sketchy aesthetic complimented the gritty story that was being spun.
+The use of a sketchy aesthetic complimented his gritty story, and even added to the constant motion being depicted.
 It wasn’t one particular style that added substance to this series, but Yoshimizu’s ability to transition seamlessly between multiple in order to jar the audience.
 During stationary moments, realistic drawings appear in Yoshimoto’s sketchy backgrounds, yet the focal character in each panel remains clear, and unabashedly manga-like.
 Reality is never disregarded, but intelligently bent to create sensations.
 Yoshimizu not only varies his illustrative style between chapters, but within panels.
 This becomes most apparent when depicting battles, where all sense of clarity is removed from the choreography of the characters.

 In terms of female empowerment, I’m conflicted.
 On the one hand, Yoshimizu presents a cast of strong, independent women that thrive off of their own substance.
-The respect they emit isn’t presented with a condescending tone, and none are overtly sexualised.
+The respect they emit isn’t presented with a condescending tone, and, in terms of body design none are overtly sexualised.
 However, particularly in the first volume, there are an unnecessary amount of skimpy outfits given to these characters, some of which had to be consciously implemented (e.g. having a character be captured in the middle of changing).
 This was somewhat phased out by the second volume, and Ryuko’s iconic leopard print one-piece presented a perfect balance between sexuality and tastefulness, though I couldn’t help but question the motives of the fan service.